Hafijur0211/Kg-React/README.md

 2. React creates a web page with small and reusable components
 3. React will take care of creating and updating DOM elements
 4. IT saves a lot of time

+Js vs React

+1. Js is imperative: you define steps to reach your desired state
+2. React is Declarative: You define the target UI state and then react figure out how to reach that state